Vixzyeee/Infrastructure_Docs/MikroTik/mikrotik-roadmap/00-fundamentals/01-networking-basics/osi-vs-tcpip.md

 # OSI vs TCP/IP

 ## What is this
-OSI and TCP/IP are conceptual models that describe how data moves from an application to the network and back.
+OSI and TCP/IP are conceptual models that describe how data moves from an application to the network and back.<br>

-OSI has 7 layers, TCP/IP simplifies them into 4 layers.
+OSI has 7 layers, TCP/IP simplifies them into 4 layers.<br>
 They are not configurations.
 They are mental models.

 ## Why it matters in MikroTik